nascosto/cosmere-content/NPCs/DeryanTavron.md

 **Languages Spoken:** Bav (native), Veden (fluent), Alethi (fluent)

 ## Physical Description
-Deryan is a wiry man of average height with a frame shaped by years of grueling labor.
+Deryan is a wiry man of average height with a frame shaped by years of labor.
+His once-powerful build has softened, but the strength in his calloused hands and shoulders speaks of his years in the mines and on the trade roads.
 His gait is uneven, with a pronounced limp on his left side, a lingering result of his injury.
-His breathing is often labored, punctuated by wheezing that grows worse with exertion or in poor air quality.
+His breathing contains a light wheezing that grows worse with exertion or in poor air quality.
 His dark Bav features—bronze-toned skin, thick black hair streaked with gray, and piercing dark brown eyes—are etched with lines of pain and weariness.
 Despite his diminished physical state, there is a quiet dignity in his posture, as though clinging to the remnants of his former pride.

 ## Personality
 Deryan’s natural intelligence and resourcefulness are tempered by years of hardship, leaving him reserved and cautious.
 While he once brimmed with ambition and confidence, the loss of his freedom and livelihood has eroded much of his self-worth.
 He often underestimates his value and hesitates to take initiative, yet a spark of his old determination surfaces when others are in need.
 His empathy for the downtrodden is a defining trait, though he struggles to see himself as worthy of redemption.